raspibolt/raspibolt/raspibolt_20_pi.md

 🚨 **Existing data on this drive will be deleted!**

-* Connect your external drive to the blue USB3 ports of the Raspberry Pi, preferably with a good cable that came with the drive.k

 ### Log in as "admin"

+* Do not yet connect the external drive to your Pi, we need to check some things first.
 * Start your Raspberry Pi by unplugging it and connecting the power cable again.
 * Log in using SSH, but now with the user `admin`, your `password [A]` and the new hostname (e.g. `raspibolt.local`) or the IP address.